 Each year we review water risks in our portfolio, considering the local availability, quantity, quality and regulatory requirements.

-In our gas operations in Oman – an area where the availability of fresh water is extremely scarce – we use saline water from a local underground aquifer that is only used for industrial purposes.
+In our gas operations at our Khazzan development in Oman – an area where the availability of fresh water is extremely scarce – we withdraw brackish water under permit from a local underground aquifer that is only used for industrial purposes.
 We desalinate the water and use it for drilling and hydraulic fracturing.
 We completed a modelling study in 2018 to assess the sustainability of this water supply.
 The results of the study have been incorporated into a long-term water management plan to reduce water demand.